-Zaha Hadid began her work as a designer at the London Architectural Association School of Architecture, since graduating she focused her time on exploring the possibilities of parametric design and changing our general notions of space – not only in a physical sense, but also socially and culturally.
-All of her buildings were built to be bold statements so the world may indeed look different
+Zaha Hadid began her work as a designer at the London Architectural Association School of Architecture.
+Since graduating she focused her time on exploring the possibilities of parametric design and changing our general notions of space – not only in a physical sense, but also socially and culturally.
+All of her buildings were built to be bold statements so the world may indeed look different.

 One of her smartest moves as an establishing designer was embracing digital drawing early on so her design team could challenge traditional ways of making architecture.
 It’s not surprising that her vibrant and engaging baroque style led her to be the first woman and Muslim to receive the Pritzker Architecture Prize in 2004.
-She then went onto received the winning prize of the Stirling Prize in 2010 and 2011.
+She then went onto receive the winning prize of the Stirling Prize in 2010 and 2011.

 Some of my favourite projects of hers in Europe include:

 1. The new University of Economics Library and Learning Centre (LLC) in Vienna.
 With it’s tall stature and bold curves it’s definitely the most striking piece of architecture of the entire campus area.

 2. The Serptine Sackler Gallery.
 This former gunpowder store was transformed for public use.
 It was designed to open up to the surrounding Kensington Gardens.
 Like her other buildings its lavishly decorated with curvy splendour.

 3. The Rocca London Gallery.
 Showcasing bathroom products this space cleverly brings about a beautiful connection to the movement of water.
 Walking through the Interior is feels like you’re in the middle of a rainfall.

 One of Hadid’s last pieces of furniture design – The Mew Table.